The 7 Most Common Cybersecurity Mistakes Companies Make

 6. Reusing Old Passwords (Duh!)

 What seems like a no-brainer is something we've all done, using old passwords just because it's easy to remember.
 Employers should mandate that every 30 days, all employees much change their passwords to ensure that there's no chance of cyberattacks.
-Without changing passwords frequently, a company is putting itself at risk of a hacker quickly entering different accounts and causing mass mayhem.
+Changing passwords frequently is necessary for a company to avoid a hacker quickly entering different accounts and causing mass mayhem.

 7. Thinking Your Business is Too Small

 Businesses of any size can be victims of cyberattacks, and it's foolish to think otherwise because hackers don't see things that way.
 The truth is that no business is too tiny, hackers are looking for a victim, and any size is fine.